Ketchikan is in Alaska and is a place that you go to if you go on an Alaskan cruise. What must you see in Ketchikan? What is there to see and do?

 The weather varies a lot in Ketchikan, but most of the time it does rain!
 I would recommend wearing layers, so if it is nice you can take a layer off.

-Bring a jacket, jeans/trousers, tee, sweater, boots, hat, gloves, scarf and an umbrella.
+Bring a jacket, jeans/trousers, tee, sweater, boots, hat, gloves, a scarf and an umbrella.

 - Weather in summer months: 8*C – 20*C